Beginning November 03, 2017, retirement enrollment, including making changes to voluntary plans, is completed online.

 Unclassified M/C employees are eligible to join the New York State Employees' Retirement System or the Optional Retirement System.
 Unclassified M/C employees in police titles are also eligible to join the New York State Police and Fire Retirement System.

 ERS, TRS, and PFRS have defined benefit plans.
 Those who join any of these plans contribute a specified percentage of their salary.
 All employees' contributions are pooled with contributions made by the state.
 All these monies together are invested and safeguarded by the state.
-When an employee retires, his/her individual pension is calculated based on a specified percentage of his/her years of service and final average salary and is funded by this pool of money.
+When an employee retires, their individual pension is calculated based on a specified percentage of their years of service and final average salary and is funded by this pool of money.

 Below are the links/phone numbers for each of these plans: